QuTech-Delft/cQASM-spec/README.md

 mkdocs gh-deploy
 ```

-### Using the Docker Container
+### Using the Docker container

 The documentation can also be viewed via the provisioned Docker container.
-Run the docker container with the following command
+Run the docker container with the following command:

 ```shell
 docker compose up -d